2024

 Brainstorming

 Brainstorming sessions are two hours and designed to address a tactical challenge.
-One agency requested brainstorming sessions in 2023.
+Two agencies requested brainstorming sessions in 2024.

 Working Sessions

-In 2023, we held working sessions for four clients seeking to build board consensus on strategic issues; answer strategic questions on growth; identify how best to support and serve members and residents; and develop strategic plans.
+In 2024, we held working sessions for three clients seeking to build board consensus on strategic issues; answer strategic questions on growth; identify how best to support and serve members and residents; and develop strategic plans.

 Lee Barnes Memorial SPNM AWARD